open-simulation-platform/proxy-fmu/README.md

 # proxy-fmu

-`proxy-fmu` is a tool-independent solution for running FMUs compatiable with FMI for Co-simulation version 1.x & 2.x in distributed fashion.
+`proxy-fmu` is a tool-independent solution for running FMUs compatible with FMI for Co-simulation version 1.x & 2.x in distributed fashion.
 `proxy-fmu` will automatically spawn a new process for each instance that is instantiated from an FMU.

 By default, `proxy-fmu` targets `localhost`.
 For this behaviour zero configuration is required apart from the fact that the `proxyfmu` executable must be available.